hiyali/vue-smooth-picker/README.md

 # vue-smooth-picker
-:whale: A SmoothPicker for Vue 2
+🏄🏼 A SmoothPicker for Vue 2

 * Can be singleton
 * Programmable